moztemur/style-ist/README.md

 </html>
 ```

 This example shows a simple implementation with lipstick effect.
-The library is exposed globally as `styleist` when using the CDN version.
+The library is exposed globally as `Stylist` when using the CDN version.

 ## Custom Styling Tools